pusher/pusher-http-php/README.md

 $pusher->get_channels()
 ```

-It's also possible to get a list of channels for an application from the Pusher HTTP API.
+It's also possible to get a list of channels for an application from the Channels HTTP API.

 ```php
 $result = $pusher->get_channels();